Actions

 I place my VS code on the right side and I have my rendered doc on the left side.
 I want to toggle line number on and off so that I can save a few more characters on the screen.
 The solution is to use cmd-shift-p to open the command palette, then type “Toggle Line Numbers” and press enter.
 This toggles the line numbers on and off.

-The solution is install Line Numbers Toggle extension and use ctrl-shift-l
+The solution is to install the Line Numbers Toggle extension and use ctrl-shift-l

-Nov 8, 2025 - Go to previous cursor position in VS Code?
+Nov 8, 2025 - VS Code cursor, navigate to previous position

 Sometimes I search for a keyword across the panel and then I want to return back to the previous cursor position.